Recycled Plastic Decking

 Recycled plastic decking is the maintenance-free solution for building a wide variety of structures.

-Boardwalks, decked gardens, fishing pegs, cycleways, viewing and pond-dipping platforms are all well-suited uses of our durable recycled decking boards.
+Decked areas in private gardens, fishing pegs, boardwalks, cycleways, viewing and pond-dipping platforms are all well-suited uses of our durable recycled decking boards.

 Any structure built from our decking will be impervious to frost, algae, salt and fuel spills.
 We’re so certain of its quality and durability that we offer a 25-year guarantee.